Shash0501/DDS-MiniProject/README.md

 # DDS - Mini Project
 ## Problem Statement
-Detection of both SA0 and SA1 faults on basic logic gates:
+Detection of both Sa0 and Sa1 faults on basic logic gates:
-AND, OR, and NOT.
+AND, OR and NOT.